 Once discovery is complete and settlement discussions are exhausted, the Court will schedule a pretrial status hearing with lead counsel for the purpose of setting a firm trial date and deadlines for pretrial submissions.
-Parties are encouraged to continue discussing resolution of the case on their own and should feel free to contact my courtroom deputy at any time to request a referral to the assigned magistrate judge for a settlement conference.
+Parties are encouraged to continue discussing resolution of the case on their own and should feel free to contact my courtroom deputy Carolyn Hoesly at carolyn_hoesly@ilnd.uscourts.gov or (312) 435-5668 at any time to request a referral to the assigned magistrate judge for a settlement conference.
 However, the trial date will not be continued unless the parties have settled the case or demonstrated extraordinary and unanticipated circumstances that constitute good cause.